manhdg98/Docsify_man/docs/nodejs/micro-service.md

 • Scale your data tier by sharding
 • Split tiers into individual services
 • Monitor your system and use automation tools

+2. Rate Limit

+CAP theorem states it is impossible for a distributed system to simultaneously provide morethan two of these three guarantees: consistency, availability, and partition tolerance.
+Let usestablish a few definitions

+Consistency: consistency means all clients see the same data at the same time no matterwhich node they connect to

+Availability: availability means any client which requests data gets a response even if someof the nodes are down